rasmuswz/e-mail-service/README.md

 The ClientAPI is a Https-webserver.
 It serves the build/web folder of a compiled Dart-application which runs on users browsers.
 The Dart-application uses AJax under the hood to call functionality back on the ClientAPI which in turn forwards requests to the BackEndServer (querying INBOX) and the MTAContainer (sending emails).

+This design is scalable in the sense that it supports adding multiple BackEndServers, MTA Containers and ClientAPIs.
+They all need to have access to a comon store and the software is prepared for that by supplying a [ProxyStore](https://github.com/rasmuswz/e-mail-service/blob/master/goworkspace/src/mail.bitlab.dk/backend/jsonstore.go#L270) which is not implemented yet but the idea is that one instance will have an actual physical store while other servers implements the Proxy.

 The Dart browser application implements the Model-View-Controller pattern having the View defined in [index.html](https://github.com/rasmuswz/e-mail-service/blob/master/dartworkspace/web/index.html), the Controller defined in [main.dart](https://github.com/rasmuswz/e-mail-service/blob/master/dartworkspace/web/main.dart) and a model defined in [mailmodel.dart](https://github.com/rasmuswz/e-mail-service/blob/master/dartworkspace/web/mailmodel.dart).
 The mailmodel.dadrt takes a strategy for handing communication with the ClientAPI, the browser side [ClientAPI](https://github.com/rasmuswz/e-mail-service/blob/master/dartworkspace/web/geoconnection.dart) class.